picuron/3005-project/docs/RelationalSchemaBefore3NF.md

-# RELATION SCHEMAS BEFORE 3NF
+# Reduction to Relational Schema (No Normalization)

 '*' = FK